KColagiovanni/Ping_Test/README.md

 ## Description
 This is a simple program that will check either all IP addresses on your network, or a list of specific devices.
 The program can be configured a few different ways.
-It can show all IP addresses on a defined network or it can show a predefined list of newwork devices.
+It can show all IP addresses on a defined network or it can show a predefined list of network devices.
-It can also be configured to shoe only devices that are online, or both online and offline.
+It can also be configured to show only devices that are online, or both online and offline.
 If displaying all IP addresses, it will show the status "online" or "offline", the latency (time from the machine running the program to the router to the device), and the IP address of the device.
 If displaying a list of predefined known devices, it will show everthing